Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Continuous Normalizing Flow

-\paragraph{Transfer-Learning Between Lattice Sizes.} The parameters $W$ of a model that is trained on a square lattice with $L^2$ sites may be used as the initial parameters $W'$ for training a model on a larger lattice with length $L'$.
-This is an example of transfer learning or curriculum learning ~\cite{bengio2009curriculum} and may lead to a speedup compared to training directly on the lattice of length $L'>L$.
+The parameters $W$ of a model that is trained on a square lattice with side length $L$ may be used as the initial parameters $W'$ for training a model on a larger lattice with length $L'$.
+This is an example of transfer learning or curriculum learning~\cite{bengio2009curriculum} and may lead to a speedup compared to training directly on the lattice of length $L'>L$.
 Roughly speaking, to transfer we embed the kernel $W$ into the kernel $W'$ for the larger lattice.
-We refer the reader to the appendix for details.
 The frequencies $\omega_f$ are kept fixed during the transfer.
 After initializing the parameters this way, the model can be further trained on the lattice of length $L'$.